 It doesn’t sound like Davis’ adulterous, murdering character is likeable, yet she pulls it off.
 The Letter features an exceptional score that feeds into the melodrama of this twisted story.

 One of the most intricately plotted movies of all time, this is another Bogart classic noir.
 The source material comes from arguably the best-hardboiled detective novelist ever Dashiel Hammett.

 This marked John Huston’s directorial debut, and he earned a third Oscar nomination as a screenwriter for his phenomenal script.
 All these factors make The Maltese Falcon iconic in a multitude of ways.

 Bogart’s Sam Spade is a private investigator who’s implicated as a murderer.
 Then, the titular MacGuffin drives the rest of the thrilling plot, which wraps in a complex, compelling conclusion, making it one of the best 40s movies.

 It’s Bette Davis again!
 However, she’s not a killer this time, but a repressed, lovesick protagonist named Charlotte who’s easy to empathize with.

 She takes a long, oceanic voyage and falls in love with Paul Henreid’s Jerry.
 Although they don’t really wind up together in the end, it’s a great story of Charlotte finding her self-confidence and independence.

 Now, Voyager features the famous scene in which Jerry lights his and Charlotte’s cigarettes, and ranks No. 23 on the American Film Institute’s “100 Years…100 Passions” among U.S. cinema’s best love stories.

-1. The Treasure of the Sierra Madre, 1948 (Available to rent on Amazon Prime)
+1. The Treasure of the Sierra Madre, Amazon (1948)